-Arthur is admitted to practice law in Colorado and brings expertise in municipal, state, and federal policy and regulatory issues.
+Arthur brings expertise in municipal, state, and federal policy and regulatory issues, particularly focused on national and state broadband funding initiatives.
 With a decade of public sector experience, he received professional political appointments in the Mayor’s Office for the City of Denver, Colorado General Assembly, Colorado Governor’s Office, and the White House.
-Arthur’s experience includes government relations, legal, regulatory, political, community investment, and external affairs operations within telecommunications, transportation, and mass media sectors.
-Early in his career, Arthur was a judicial law clerk for Justice Nathan “Ben” Coats of the Colorado Supreme Court and served as a Congressional Relations Assistant in the General Services Administration under President George W. Bush.
+Arthur’s experience includes government relations, legal, regulatory, political, community investment, and external affairs operations within telecommunications, energy, transportation, and mass media sectors.
+Early in his career, Arthur was a judicial law clerk for Justice Nathan “Ben” Coats of the Colorado Supreme Court.
+Arthur is admitted to practice law in Colorado.

 Arthur received his J.D. from Washington College of Law at American University and a B.A. in political science and psychology from University of Pennsylvania.